Just as Christmas is a time for family, Record Store Day should be dedicated to your friendly neighbourhood vinyl merchant.

 Wuxtry Records – Athens, USA

 "Musicians didn't just hang out here, they worked here," says Wuxtry owner Dan Wall.
 Among them Peter Buck, who – while working at the store – met a university student named Michael Stipe.
 More than only a mecca for R.E.M. fans, though, Wuxtry is a Georgia institution of more than 40 years' standing.

 Red Light Records – Amsterdam, Netherlands

 Housed in a former prostitution window in the heart of Amsterdam's red light district, Red Light Records is a small but well-stocked oddity.
-Specialising in "obscure vinyl and rare gems", you're as likely to head out with some Bollywood or Japanese synth-pop as you are a latest house cut.
+It specialises in "obscure vinyl and rare gems", and you're as likely to head out with some Bollywood or Japanese synth-pop as you are a latest house cut.

 Amoeba Music – Los Angeles, USA